shreypatel444/E-Learning/README.md

 # E-Learning
-This website is made of HTML, CSS, JavaScript, Expressjs, MongoDB.
+This website is made of HBS, CSS, JavaScript, Expressjs, MongoDB.
 This website give you knowledge about some programming languages and other technology.